app-generator/sample-flask-pandas-dataframe/README.md

 - Create a simple Flask [app](/app.py)
 - Download a public [pandas](./titanic.csv) DF
-- Create a SQLite DB and a table to save the information
+- Create an SQLite DB and a table to save the information
 - Load pandas in DB using a new `custom command`
 - Visualize the data in the browser